DanielZustik/gameInLUA/README.md

 The collision detection and resolution logic, which is quite complex and is based on the "How to LOVE" tutorial, presented significant challenges.
 I had a hard time modifying it without causing breakdowns, especially to make it work for picking up items and similar interactions.
 To overcome this, I had to implement a workaround by adding an otherwise unnecessary layer.
 This involved calculating distances and deciding when it was time to destroy an object or pick it up.

 ## Credits
-This game is heavily based on the tutorial ["How to LOVE"](https://sheepolution.com/learn/book/contents) by Sheepolution.
+This game is heavily based (alg. logic wise) on the tutorial ["How to LOVE"](https://sheepolution.com/learn/book/contents) by Sheepolution.